jstromsoe/reach-docs/docs/software-development.md

 ### Working with RTKLIB without ReachView

 If you wish, you can disable ReachView by disabling the start-up service called **reach-setup**.
 To do this, run `sudo systemctl disable reach-setup.service`.
-However, this will also disable the WiFi setup.
+However, this will also disable the Wi-Fi setup.

 The main workflow for working with RTKLIB is the same as with any other Linux platform.